TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search-provider-design-notes.md

 #### Numeric index file

 A numeric index file is a CSV file sorted by its value.
 The file must have two named columns `dataRowId` and `value`.
-The `dataRowId` is the index of the corresponding feature in the [data file](#data-file).
+The `dataRowId` is the index of the corresponding feature in the [results data file](#results-data-file).

 ```